back to blog

 • Water flow alarm

-Other Frequencies for Sprinkler Systems Maintenance
+Other Frequencies for Fire Sprinkler System Maintenance

 There are other components of your fire sprinkler system that require certain maintenance and replacement at different intervals:

-• Gauges – gauges should be replaced or tested every five years by a licensed fire sprinkler technician to determine the calibration.
+• Gauges: Gauges should be replaced or tested every five years by a licensed fire sprinkler technician to determine the calibration.

-• Sprinkler heads – these should be replaced every 50 years.
+• Sprinkler heads: These should be replaced every 50 years.
 If your sprinkler heads are “fast response,” they should be replaced every 20 years.

-• Valves – the sprinkler valves should be internally inspected every five years.
+• Valves: The sprinkler valves should be internally inspected every five years.

 • Delayed or unpredictable response rate